indexed-finance/nirn-optimiser/README.md

 ## Current Status

-This is *very* simple at present, and simply pushes funds across protocols where the yield is best.
+This is *very* simple at present, and simply pushes funds across protocols to where the yield is best.

+**Key assumption**: the current distribution is only utilising a single adapter.

-It can - and will - get more sophisticated as time goes on.
-At current TVLs, it is HUGELY unlikely to be optimal to split protocol allocations.
+This can - and will - get more sophisticated as time goes on.
+At _current_ TVLs, it is HUGELY unlikely to be optimal to split assets across protocols, except to flex that we *can*.

+If you feel like refactoring this to improve my... middling Typescript, PRs are welcomed.

 ## Prerequisites